- Route monitoring involves the use of technology to track and examine the movement of vehicles and their drivers.

 What is Route Monitoring?

 Route monitoring is a method to detect strategic routes and monitor the activity log on those custom routes.
-A route management software not only optimizes routes for delivery address but also helps in monitoring routes allocated to drivers.
-The route monitoring aspect of the software helps in identifying the static route destination of the driver.
+A route management software not only optimizes routes for delivery addresses but also helps in monitoring routes allocated to drivers.
+The route monitoring aspect of the route optimization software solution helps in identifying the static route destination of the driver.
+Learn more about what is route management and how it is useful for your business.

 GPS tracking cannot be so helpful in knowing the exact deliveries finished by the driver or trying to identify when a driver will do a particular delivery.